multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 ```sh
 erdpy contract build
 ```
-Alternativelly you can go to your installed `Elrond Workspace Explorer` VS Code extension and right click your Smart Contract followed by `Build Contract`
+Alternatively you can go to your installed `Elrond Workspace Explorer` VS Code extension and right click your Smart Contract followed by `Build Contract`

 ![build contract screenshot](/developers/smart-contract-build-reference/ide-build-screenshot.png "Build Contract from the Elrond Workspace Explorer extension")